 Elgar was 21 in January 1897, struggling to develop a career.
-He was offered a part-time job at the Worcester County and City Lunatic Asylum, where his duties as Bandmaster were to conduct an ensemble of staff.
+He was offered a part-time job at the Worcester County and City Lunatic Asylum, in then treminiology of the time, where his duties as Bandmaster were to conduct an ensemble of staff.
 Psychiatric practice was relatively primitive, therapies designed to contain and restrain, rather than heal.
 Perhaps music soothed the inmates and gave them a glimpse of better things.
 Powick was a warren of maze-like buildings, a factory for the sick and outcast.
 Victorian asylums were authoritarian places, where doctors and benefactors were on a different social level to their patients.
 Perhaps it was assumed that patients could be "improved" by finer things like music and parklands.

 Over six years, Elgar composed four sets of Quadrilles, a set of Lancers and five polkas for the Asylum band.
 Also included on the new SOMM CD are several first recordings.
 The Minuetto in G, which Elgar wrote as an audition piece through which he obtained the job, and thus connected to the Powick group.
 There's also a Singing Quadrille where Elgar mainly uses well-known nursery rhymes.
 The work remains only in sketch score but the performance version was specially prepared for SOMM by Andrew Lyle who edited all the music for Powick, for the Elgar Complete Edition.